Our Impact

 SNAP

 SNAP is one of the most efficient and fraud-free government programs.
 Yet most people only receive SNAP benefits for a short period during hard times, even though the average SNAP household has a gross monthly income of $813.
 Bread for the World has worked to make sure this safety net is always available when a crisis hits, such as the COVID-19 pandemic or a country-wide recession.
-As a result, 40 million Americans have been directly impacted by the increases in access, eligibility, and benefits that Bread for the World has fought for in SNAP.
+As a result, every month more than 41 million Americans are directly impacted by the increases in access, eligibility, and benefits that Bread for the World has advocated for in SNAP.

 Child Tax Credit